Free Speech | Defamation | Online Stalking | Social Media disputes | Anti-SLAPP

 California tort of publication of private facts

-This “tort” involves publishing private facts about a person when there is no socially useful reason to do so.
+This “tort” of publication of private personal facts involves publishing private facts about a person when there is no socially useful reason to do so.
 According to the California jury instructions, here is what the Plaintiff must prove to succeed on this cause of action:

 CACI 1801.
 Public Disclosure of Private Facts